Skip to main content

 (2) Unless a different time is provided by the Revised Code or the Administrative Code for such matter, an employer shall file a protest or appeal of the bureau's decision on the request, protest, petition, or application within two years of receipt of the bureau's determination.

-(B) The adjudicating committee shall consist of three members appointed by the administrator.
-The members shall have expertise or experience in matters relating to employers.
+(B) The adjudicating committee consists of three members appointed by the administrator who have expertise or experience in matters relating to employers.

 (D) If an employer requests a hearing before the adjudicating committee, and has complied with paragraph (A)(1) of this rule, or the adjudicating committee determines that a hearing is in the best interests of the employer or the state insurance fund, the adjudicating committee shall notify the employer and its representatives not less than fourteen days before the date of such hearing, setting forth the date, time and place of the hearing.
 In justifiable cases, an emergency hearing may be arranged with the adjudicating committee and the fourteen day time period for notice may be waived.